A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsubsection{Kinetic theory of quasiparticles and matter}

-The Poisson bracket for the distribution function $f^p(t,\rr,\pp)$ of the quasiparticles (or excitations) and $f^m(t,\rr,\pp)$ of average atom positions and their momenta is given by the sum of their respective Poisson brackets \cite{grcontmath,mor},
+The Poisson bracket for the distribution function $f^{ex}(t,\rr,\pp)$ of the quasiparticles (or excitations) and $f^m(t,\rr,\pp)$ of average atom positions and their momenta is given by the sum of their respective Poisson brackets \cite{grcontmath,mor},

-Note that subscripts stand for functional derivatives.
+Note that subscripts following capital letters (functionals) stand for functional derivatives, for instance $F_{f^{ex}} \equiv \frac{\delta F}{\delta f^{ex}}$, throughout the manuscript.
+For functional derivatives of fields we do not use the subscript shorthand to avoid confusion.
 Poisson bracket \eqref{eq.PB.kinetic} can be seen as a consequence of the validity of the canonical Poisson bracket for positions and momenta \cite{marsden-bbgky,gpd2}, and the canonical Poisson bracket can be seen as a consequence of the Correspondence Principle between quantum and classical mechanics, see Section \ref{subsec:correspondence}.
-This bracket would generate the evolution equations of the quasiparticles and average atom positions within similar to that in the kinetic theory \cite{struch}.
+This bracket would generate the evolution equations of the quasiparticles and average atom positions similar to that in the kinetic theory \cite{struch}.
 However, our goal is a hydrodynamic model, so we have to project this Poisson bracket onto the hydrodynamic state variables.